 A famous name such as Tony Robbins might impress, but they won’t necessarily be best person to help you.
 The best life coach is the best life coach for your needs.

 Do you want to work one-to-one or in groups, or a mixture?
 Are you looking for help in a specific area?
 No doubt a coach with niche expertise in a very specific field will be more useful to you than a generic conference on wellbeing.
 Perhaps you feel more inspired within a group setting than on one-to-one calls.
 It’s important to consider the style of coaching you feel you would benefit from most.

-While life coaching is unregulated and anyone can choose to call themselves a coach, a good life coach will most likely be certified with a reputable organisation.
+While life coaching is unregulated and anyone can choose to call themselves a coach, a good life coach will most likely be certified with a reputable organisation, or in the process of training.
 A life coach who has undergone training accredited by the International Coaching Federation (ICF) isn’t guaranteed to be perfect for you, but they have undergone specialist training.
 They have invested time (and money) to train, so they take their profession seriously.
 Barefoot Coaching, Animas and Co-Active are some of the most highly regarded life coaching schools, and their programmes are all accredited by the ICF.
 There are also coaching associations – such as the Association for Coaching or the European Mentoring and Coaching Council UK to look out for.

 Qualifications needn’t be limited to the coaching space, however.
 Far from it.
 Good life coaches may have other relevant certificates under their belt too, e.g. a sports degree, a diploma in nutrition or an MBA.